Be Careful to Say Happy New Year in Japan?!

 Before New Year’s Day

-If the New Year has not yet arrived, it is common for people to wish each other a Happy New Year before the New Year, the last time they part at the end of the year.
-The sentence used by Japanese people at this time is.
+Before the New Year arrives, it is common for people to exchange New Year’s wishes the last time they part ways at the end of the year.
+The phrase commonly used by Japanese people at this time is:

 良いお年をお迎えください!